 I felt like a failure until I understood the cause and effects of attention deficit.
-Living sober after addiction, my work in recovery and my connection with God let me share what I’ve learned with my child.
+Living sober after alcoholism, my work in recovery and my connection with God let me share what I’ve learned with my child.

 It’s no wonder they call flash card practice “drills.”
 To get my seven-year-old son to go through his math cards with me after dinner brings to mind other dental metaphors, most notably “like pulling teeth.”
 But the other night I heard myself tell him something that seemed a rare display of healthy messaging and, perhaps, good parenting.
 I attribute it to my understanding of attention deficit disorder (ADHD or ADD), my work in recovery and, very likely, my Higher Power.